-Other books by this author that I've reviewed include Still Life, A Fatal Grace, A Rule Against Murder, The Cruelest Month, The Brutal Telling, Bury Your Dead, The Hangman, A Trick of the Light, The Beautiful Mystery, How the Light Gets In, The Long Way Home, A Great Reckoning.
+Other books by this author include Still Life, A Fatal Grace, A Rule Against Murder, The Cruelest Month, The Brutal Telling, Bury Your Dead, The Hangman, A Trick of the Light, The Beautiful Mystery, How the Light Gets In, The Long Way Home, A Great Reckoning

 Eleventh in the Chief Inspector Armand Gamache mystery series set in a small village in Quebec, Canada, and revolving around Armand, his former colleagues, and the people of Three Pines.